 Big Ridge Grant of Incentive Stock Options

-Toronto, July 5, 2022 - Big Ridge Gold Corp.
-(TSXV: BRAU) ("Big Ridge" or "Company") announces it has granted incentive stock options pursuant to the Company's Long- and Short-Term Incentive Plans to the Company's officers to purchase an aggregate of 1,472,712 common shares of the Company at an exercise price of $0.25 (the "Options") in accordance with the terms of the Company's stock option plan.
-The Options are exercisable for a five-year term expiring June 30, 2027.
-In addition, the Company granted a total of 866,250 restricted share units pursuant to the Company's Long-and Short-Term Incentive Plans to the Company's officers and a total of 721,152 deferred share units, exercisable in cash only, to the Company's non-employee directors.
+- 721,152 Deferred Share Units, settled in cash, as a component of the annual compensation of the Company's non-employee directors.

-The details of these grants and the associated vesting provisions are set out in the following table.
+The revised vesting of these instruments is set out in the following table.

 Table 1: Grants and Associated Vesting Provisions